openmod/openmod-docs/content/development-guide/events/events.md

 ## Event listener lifetime
 Event listeners can have three types of lifetime:

-* Transient: The event listener is always be recreated on every event.
+* **Transient** - The event listener is always be recreated on every event.
 If you have multiple IEventListeners, all of them will have their own instances.
 This is the default lifetime.
-* Scoped: If you implement multiple IEventListeners in one class, all of them will share the same instance.
-Otherwise, same as transient.
+* **Scoped** - If you implement multiple IEventListeners in one class, all of them will share the same instance.
+Otherwise same as transient.
-* Singleton: The event listener will have only one lifetime that lives until the plugin gets unloaded.
+* **Singleton** - The event listener will have only one shared lifetime that lives until the plugin gets unloaded.

 You can set the event listener lifetime by adding the `[EventListenerLifetime(ServiceLifetime)]` attribute:
 ```c#